 It moves from a period of low volatility to a period of high volatility.

 The market is very volatile, then it gets quiet, then volatility can pick up again, and then it gets quiet, it can pick up again, gets quiet ...

-You can see that volatility in the markets are always changing from a period of low volatility to high volatility, low volatility and then to high volatility.
+You can see that volatility in the markets is always changing from a period of low volatility to high volatility.

 Using this concept, you can actually trade this particular pattern in anticipation that the volatility could expand in your favor.

 Just to share with you just a few examples: